 Imaginarium Summer is a new nontutored month-long laboratory into the art of writing without writing*.
 Provocations and inspirations are sent to you through August, with a blog forum for discussion, and a one to one at a time of your choosing.
 Even if you are based in the southern hemisphere, the intention is to spread some warm sunshine ease through your writing process.
 For more info when it is open for applications, sign up to my infrequent newsletter

 That is the true magnificence – if you can live in a culture that is so destructive as ours is, one that keeps you down and discouraged and broken-hearted and if you can still sing your song, dance your dance, cook your food and speak your mind, then you’ve won. — Alice Walker

 The Spirit of the Imaginarium

-Any one who has written something, short story, novel, creative prose, poetry or something more hybrid, is welcome to participate.
-You do not need to have experience of writing very much, or you could have three novels under your belt.
+Any one who is writing, or wants to write, something, short story, novel, creative prose, poetry or something more hybrid, is welcome to participate.
+You do not need to have much experience of writing , or you could have three novels under your belt.
 Imaginariums are for the curious; writers who are interested in how they might develop their writing and thinking around writing .

 A safe space to be an unsafe writer – to push beyond your comfort zone, write stuff that doesn’t matter, chop it up, turn it round and then realise it’s like nothing you’ve written before, and that that does matter.
 What it entails – better trusting the innate potency of the intangible to assist with your writing – writing, re-thinking time, colour, shape, ownership, associations, triggers.
 It allows you to write as your synapses actually fire, more than as society wishes your mind to work.
 Uncolonised writing.